 Code of practice for resolution members

-Eagles Solicitors has recently adopted the practice of “Total Quality Management / TQM” as the ethos going forward in the day-to-conduct of our business.
+We adopted the practice of “Total Quality Management” or TQM as the ethos going forward in the day-to-conduct of our business.
 Within the TQM framework, we will work to a number of key standards and norms.
 One of them means working to the norms of Resolution.

 Resolution is an organization of 5,000 lawyers and family justice professionals who believe in a constructive, non-confrontational approach to family law matters.
 The resolution also seeks to improve the family justice system.
 We provide education and training for lawyers and mediators to improve their knowledge of the law and their understanding of the emotional and practical issues of family breakdown.
 The resolution encourages the use of other dispute resolution methods, such as mediation and collaborative law, where appropriate.